-November AMA: Ask Me Anything relevant to your interests
+November AMA: relevant to your interests

 Subscriber lead question post for November.